lekr74/TREVORproxy/README.md

    - Password
    - Listening IP

-2. Install service file in `/etc/systemd/system/`
+2. Install service file in `/etc/systemd/system/` and edit to configure used subnets

 ## Usage Examples